MinatoLoader: Accelerating Machine Learning Training Through Efficient Data Preprocessing: Background

 Data loaders iterate over datasets, serving data to the model.
 They fetch data from persistent storage, to system memory (DRAM), to GPU memory, enabling on-the-fly data augmentation and tasks like batching, shuffling, and parallelization.

-\textbf{PyTorch DataLoader~\cite{pytorch_dataloaders_tutorial}} uses a standard iterator to access the dataset.
-It allows parallel data loading with worker threads, where each worker can prefetch several samples (controlled by \texttt{prefetch\_factor}).
+\textbf{PyTorch DataLoader~\cite{pytorch_dataloaders_tutorial}} uses a standard iterator to access the dataset and supports parallel data loading with worker threads, where each worker can prefetch several samples (controlled by \texttt{prefetch\_factor}).
 While these settings help increase throughput, they are limited when preprocessing becomes the bottleneck.
-This limitation is rooted in how PyTorch constructs and processes batches.
-It first defines the order in which data indices are drawn from the dataset, and then groups these indices into batches.
-However, by default, the data loader is unaware of preprocessing cost differences between samples.
+The issue lies in how PyTorch constructs and processes batches.
+It first defines the order in which data indices are drawn from the dataset, and then groups these into batches.
+However, by default, the data loader is unaware of differences in preprocessing cost.
 Consequently, a batch may contain both fast and slow samples, leading to head-of-line blocking where an entire batch is delayed by its slowest sample, as illustrated in Figure~\ref{fig:pytorch-pipeline}.

 \textbf{DALI~\cite{dali}} is a GPU-accelerated data preprocessing library from NVIDIA that allows users to define mixed CPU-GPU pipelines for preparing data during training.
 Its design leverages pipelining and asynchronous execution to improve data throughput.
 While these features can reduce preprocessing latency, we found that tuning DALI's execution parameters had little effect on overall training time.
 In practice, DALI's reliance on the GPU comes with trade-offs: it increases memory usage on the accelerator and limits flexibility, as most preprocessing operations are implemented as low-level CUDA kernels that are hard to extend or debug.
 Most importantly, GPUs are expensive and are best reserved for training.
 Using them for preprocessing is generally only feasible in environments with abundant GPU capacity, where dedicated GPUs can be allocated to preprocessing tasks.